 Set a budget.
 I mention this in almost all of my Disney planning posts.
 Please don’t go broke for a turkey leg if you can’t afford it.
 I usually set a budget per person/per meal.
 Sometimes it is just $15/person sometimes it is $50-$60 a person.
 Heck, sometimes it is $0 because I eat in my room or pack lunches and snacks.
 Please also budget in tipping for table service restaurants.
 If you can’t afford a tip, then you can’t afford a table service restaurant.
 Service is almost always excellent, so I usually budget about 20%.
 (Related Post: Free Walt Disney World Budget Printable)

 Decide if the Disney Dining Plan is for you.
 The Disney Dining Plan is a very stress-free way of dining at Disney.
 You get so many Quick Service or Table Service credits per day for you to use.
 What I like best about this is that you don’t have to worry about prices as much on the menu.
-The Disney Tourist Blog has a great post about the Disney Dining Plan.
+I have another post covering everything you need to know about the Disney Dining Plan.

 Know prices before you go.
 You can’t make a budget without knowing the prices of the food you will be purchasing.
 For quick service restaurants, allears.net has all the menus and prices.
 For table service, the Disney website has menus available.
 For buffets, I usually call the Disney Dining line directly since the website gives a range.
 Buffets are priced higher during peak seasons and are more for dinner than lunch or breakfast.